signalfx/splunk-otel-js/README.md

 For all of the possible options see [Advanced Configuration](./docs/advanced-config.md#advanced-configuration).

 > `start` is destructive to Open Telemetry API globals.
 Any globals set before running `start` are overwritten.

+## Correlate traces and logs

+The Splunk Distribution of OpenTelemetry JS automatically injects trace metadata into logs so that Node.js logging libraries can access it.
+You can use trace metadata to correlate traces with log events and explore logs in Observability Cloud.

+For more information, see [Correlating traces with logs](./docs/correlate-logs-traces.md).

 ## Default Instrumentation Packages<a name="default-instrumentation-packages"></a>